deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 > </details>

-> Table 4 presents the ablation study results of varying the hyperparameter λ (drop ratio) from 0.4 to 0.6, showing its impact on model performance and training time for two different LVLMs.
+> Table 4 shows the ablation study results of adjusting the hyperparameter λ (drop ratio) from 0.4 to 0.6, demonstrating its impact on performance and training time across different benchmarks for both LLaVA-NeXT-7B and LLaVA-1.5-7B models.

 {{< table-caption >}}